MadsAlbertsen/multi-metagenome/docs/step9.md

 ###Extract scaffolds using locator
-`PC1` and `PC2` seem to seperate our target genome from the other scaffolds and is therefore used for another extraction using the locator function.
+`PC1` and `PC2` seem to seperate our target genome from the other scaffolds and are therefore used for another extraction using the locator function.

 {% highlight r %}
 x <- "PC1"